Serein

 There is a change like cases of sexual harassment in the workplace amid the Covid- 19 lockdowns.
 This is due to the shift in the working environment; new forms of interpersonal communication among clients, colleagues, vendors through instant communication mechanisms, and a lack of physical professional setup.

-It is observed that the blur lines of this informal and foreign setup have led to misguided behavior and in some cases deliberate acts of sexual harassment on online platforms.
+It is observed that the blur lines of this informal and foreign setup have led to misguided behavior.
+In some cases, deliberate acts of sexual harassment on online platforms.

 In our experience, here are some best practices to conduct an inclusive, just, and timely PoSH inquiry during the mandatory lockdown and work-from-home (WFH) restrictions.